-Parents and carers are encouraged to add their own comments and also to upload their own observations to show us what their children are able to do at home.
+Parents and carers are encouraged to add their own comments and upload their own observations to show us what their children are able to do at home.
 Children's next steps in learning are added to the children's 'focus week' observation sheet so that parents and carers know how to help their children with their learning at home.

 The ongoing observations are used to inform the Cherry Garden - Tapestry assessment.
 The children's progress is reviewed continually.
 Throughout their time in Badgers Class, parents and carers are welcomed in to share their children's learning; both informally through our 'open door' policy and more formally during parent and teacher consultations.
+Parents and carers are invited into Badgers Class on a half term basis to take part in our 'Stay and Play' session.
+This session provides them with the opportunity to see how their child learns in class and join in and support them.
+It is also a time for them to speak to their child's key person and the EYFS teacher too.